 Who wants to read it?

-Whether someone is a die-hard or casual sports fan, interested in great people stories or just curious about the life of a woman reporter “in a man’s world,” this candid and honest book has something for everyone.
+Whether someone is a die-hard or casual sports fan interested in great people, stories or just curious about the life of a female sports reporter, this candid and honest book has something for everyone.
 In the same way Jane Mitchell has targeted her programs for family television, her book is appropriate for all ages.